DRB-HICOM Defence Technologies: Products

+Theres are some major products by DEFTECH.
+Others than civilian products such as machine, bus and truck, DEFTECH majorly focus on defence product especially in land system technology.

 Military

 DEFTECH ACV-300 Adnan

 In 2001, DEFTECH collaborated with FNSS to produce the ACV-300 Adnan for the Malaysian Army.
 DEFTECH was nominated by the government as the recipient of the Transfer of Technology package.
 On 21 April 2008, DEFTECH signed a contract with the Malaysian Ministry of Defence for the delivery of 48 additional units of ACV-300 Adnan and 8 units of ACV-S 120mm Mortar Carrier.
 A total of 267 units were produced by DEFTECH.

 DEFTECH AV8 Gempita (8x8)

 In June 2011, the Turkish Company FNSS signed a 'letter of offer and acceptance' by DRB-Hicom Defence Technologies (DEFTECH) for the assistance of design and development of the vehicles.
 The AV8 vehicle selected by the Malaysian military was based on the FNSS-designed Pars 8×8 multi-purpose, multi-mission, wheeled armoured vehicle.
 The contract included technology transfer arrangements to Deftech and logistics support for the Malaysian army, positioning the vehicle and its 12 variants to become Malaysia's first indigenous family of 8×8 armoured wheeled vehicle.
 In December 2014, the AV8 was officially inducted into service with the Malaysian Army in a ceremony at the DEFTECH plant in Pekan.
 As of 2022, a total of 257 units in service.